The-habib/web-anomaly/README.md

 - warcio: Apache 2.0 License
 - Common Crawl API: Respect their terms of service

+### Data Usage

+This tool accesses Common Crawl archives.
+Users are responsible for:
+- Respecting website terms found in the archives
+- Complying with robots.txt directives
+- Using data in accordance with applicable laws
+- Providing proper attribution to source websites

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.